How to Make Healthy Cabbage Potato Parathas

 - Fold the edges and close it.
 Gently pat and press a little.
 Roll it along the stuffing to get a medium thick pancake.

 - Heat a flat pan.
-Sprinkle a few drops of ghee or oil.
+Sprinkle in a few drops of ghee or oil.
 Place the pancake on it.
 Cook until it becomes golden brown on both sides.
 Sprinkle oil on the other side, too.

 Photo TutorialClick thumbnail to view full-size

 - Mash the potatoes so they do not have any lumps.
 Also, finely chop the onions and cabbage.
 Otherwise, the big pieces will make it difficult to roll out the pancakes smoothly.
 If you have lumpy dough, you will end up with uneven or broken parathas.

 - Ensure that the stuffing is completely dry.